How is invoice factoring different than a loan from a bank?

 What will my customers think?

 Factoring has become very common and most companies realize that rapidly growing companies require more working capital than traditional banks can provide.
-It’s very likely that your customers have already sent payment to a factor in the past.
+It’s very likely that your customers have already sent payments to Paragon in the past.

 How will my customers know where to send payment for invoices that I have chosen to factor?